PePires58/EscolaDeSoftware-SenderEmailContact/README.md

 This repository constains a lambda function to send e-mail about our contact space.

-The lamba function is called by an ApiGateway with the route: 'POST SendEmail'.
+The lamba function is called by an ApiGateway with the route: 'POST /email'.

-This project was made with Express.js
+This project was made with:
+- Express.js
+- Cors
+- Elastic Container Registry (ECR)
+- Docker Hub
+- Lambda with custom image

 # Object Definition
 - Message: the message to us, this field is required